Tslater01/fourier-shift/README.md

 data/fft_stats.json                             cached normalization stats, written on first use
 ```

-`data/` is gitignored — nothing here ships with the repo.
+`data/` is gitignored, nothing here ships with the repo.

 **The validation split is derived from a keyed hash of each file's path, not an RNG**, so all 5,000
 validation images (2,500 per class) are identical across every run and every machine, with no seed
 plumbing.
-Normalization statistics — both RGB and FFT — are accumulated in a single streaming pass
+Normalization statistics, both RGB and FFT, are accumulated in a single streaming pass
 over the *training* split only, with validation images excluded.

 Regenerating the DDPM set is optional and takes a few minutes on a GPU: